zunairkhan811/math-magicians/README.md

 - [x] Create a simple calculation web app
 - [x] Add all necessary operations for basic a basic calculator.
+- [x] Fetched Quotes using API in Quote.js component
 - [x] Used React technology.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>